 Find out more about Business Class from BITC

-STEM Learning Ltd is the largest UK provider of STEM education support
+STEM Learning is the leading provider of STEM education support in the UK

-STEM Learning Ltd (formerly the National STEM Centre and the National Science Learning Centre) provides world-class professional development activities and quality-assured teaching resources to support the teaching of STEM.
+STEM Learning (including the National STEM Learning Centre and Network of science learning partnerships) provides world-class professional development activities and quality-assured teaching resources to support the teaching of STEM.

 Visit the website to access free resources and CPD activities.